Praewprao PetchyindeeAcademy

 Praewprao Petchyindee Academy (แพรวพราว เพชรยินดีอะคาเดมี่) is a Thai Muay Thai fighter.
-He is the former Rajadamnern Stadium and current WBC Muaythai Light Flyweight champion.
+He is the former Rajadamnern Stadium and WBC Muaythai Light Flyweight champion.

 Muay Thai career

 On November 25, 2016, Praewprao fought Samingdet Nor.Anuwatgym for the True4U Mini Flyweight title at the Rangsit Stadium.
 He won the fight by a second-round knockout.

 On June 6, 2018, Praewprao fought Banluerit Sitwatcharachai for the vacant WBC Muaythai World Light Flyweight title.
 He won the fight by a third-round knockout.
-Three months later, he rematched Chanalert Meenayothin for the vacant Rajadamnern Stadium 108 lbs title.
-Chanalert was more successful in the rematch, winning the fight by a decision.
+Three months later, Praewprao lost, by decision, a rematch against Chanalert Meenayothin for the vacant Rajadamnern Stadium 108 lbs title.

 Two months after his first Rajadamnern Stadium title fight, Praewprao once again fought for the title, held at the time by Phetanuwat Nor.Anuwatgym.
 Praewprao won by decision.

-For the his first Rajadamnern title defense, Praewprao was scheduled to fight Sungfah Nor.Anuwatgym.
+For his first Rajadamnern title defense, Praewprao was fought Sungfah Nor.Anuwatgym.
 Sungfah won the fight, and title, by decision.

 Five months after his Rajadamnern title loss, Praewprao fought a rematch with Sangfah Nor.Anuwatgym for the Rajadamnern Stadium 108 lbs title.
 The fight was simultaneously a defense of his WBC Muay Thai World title.
 He beat Sangfah by unanimous decision.